profunktor/http4s-tracer/site/src/main/tut/guide.md

 #### Main entry point

-This is where we instantiate our modules and create our `Tracer` instance to make it available implicitly.
+This is where we instantiate our modules and create our `Tracer` instance.
+For a default instance with header name "Trace-Id" just use `import com.github.gvolpe.tracer.instances.tracer._`.

 ```tut:book:silent
 import com.github.gvolpe.tracer.instances.tracerlog._